ukoda/lcd4linux-ax206/README.md

 ## Core issues to address

 - The confiuration options used by lcd4linux at runtime were originally conceived for mono text LCDs, not colour graphics LCDs.
 There are bugs with some colour names, such as 'white', not working.
 These can be worked around but I wish get to the bottom it so common sense conf files can be used.
-Likewise I would like to be able to change the colour of bar graphs depending on the value range e.g. green below 90% and red above that.

 ### Variables not being defined